sagemath/sagewiki_to_gh-2022-10-10/days27.md

 LOCATION: Seattle

 LODGING: Everybody will be staying at the "UWMC Collegiana Hospitality House" ([[http://uwmedicine.washington.edu/Patient-Care/Locations/UWMC/Patient-Family-Resources/Pages/Patient-Family-Housing.aspx|mentioned here]]), where I have reserved 12 big rooms.
 See [[attachment:collegiana_directions.pdf]] for more information about getting to the Collegiana.
+This place is [[http://www.walkscore.com/score/4311-12th-Ave-NE-Seattle-Washington-98105-|a walker's paradise]].

 FUNDING: If you're interested in attending, there may be funding for you.
 Email wstein@gmail.com.